CoriumCake/minecat/README.md

 ## Description

-MineCat transforms the vanilla Minecraft cats into helpful companions that can assist you with various tasks such as mining and woodcutting.
-Each cat breed has its own unique characteristics and preferred biomes.
+MineCat turns new cats into useful friends who can help you with a variety of jobs, such woodcutting and mining.
+Every breed of cat has distinct traits and preferred biomes of its own.

 ## Requirements